-National Sober Day is a holiday dedicated to giving up alcohol.
-Celebrated on September 14th.
+National Sober Day is a holiday dedicated to giving up alcohol, celebrated on September 14th.
 This addiction destroys the body and relationships between people.
-A sober lifestyle is actively popularized in the world today, and the holiday allows you to attract more people to this problem.
+A sober lifestyle is actively popularized in the world today, and the holiday allows you to attract more attention to this problem.

 The need for the appearance of National Sober Day became acute in the 20th century, when the idea of a sober lifestyle was already actively promoted in society.
 There have been many studies that confirmed the harmful effects of ethyl alcohol on the body.

-Alcohol is one of the most popular and affordable substances that allows you to get pleasure.
-Its history goes back thousands of years.
-The production of alcoholic beverages was still in the Ancient World.
-They were mainly used as medicines (they had an antiseptic and analgesic effect), and also acted as a ritual object.
+Alcohol is one of the most popular and affordable substances that brings pleasure.
+Its history goes back thousands of years to the Ancient World.
+They were mainly used as medicines (they had an antiseptic and analgesic effect), and were also used in rituals.
 In the Middle Ages, medicinal use was even more firmly established.

 - Alcohol destroys brain cells and tissues.

-- Among those suffering from alcoholism, cirrhosis of the liver is most often diagnosed, since it is this organ that processes ethanol.
+- Among those suffering from alcoholism, liver cirrhosis is most often diagnosed, since this organ processes ethanol.

 - Men are more likely to drink alcohol than women.
 At the same time, female alcoholism is the most difficult in terms of treatment.

 National Sober Day is a great way to change your life.
-If you have long wanted to stop drinking, then start fulfilling your goal today, get advice from doctors.
+If you have long wanted to stop drinking, start fulfilling your goal today – get advice from doctors.

 Share information about this holiday on social networks and draw people’s attention to this problem.
-Suggest effective methods of combating alcoholism.
-We can get rid of this problem only together!
+Suggest effective methods for combating alcoholism.
+We can only get rid of this problem together!